Lower North Shore

-The Lower North Shore refers to the northern suburbs of Sydney adjoining Sydney Harbour.
+In Australia, Lower North Shore refers to the northern suburbs of Sydney adjoining Sydney Harbour.
 The three bodies of water that surround the Lower North Shore are Lane Cove River on its western border, Sydney Harbour on its south side, and Middle Harbour on its east.
 The Lower North Shore borders the Upper North Shore when the Lane Cover River and Middle Harbour are at their closest.

 Lower North Shore encompasses suburbs belonging to the local government areas of Municipality of Mosman, City of Willoughby, Municipality of Lane Cove, and North Sydney Council.
 The Lower North Shore, in this narrow sense, roughly corresponds with the Parish of Willoughby, a cadastral unit used for land title purposes.